May 7, 1938 ~ March 19, 2020

 Dr. Bedard is survived by his wife of 57 years, Patricia Kuclo Bedard; children, Jennifer Gallagher (Bryan), Angela Siana (Paul), Sarah Baxter (David), Katie Bedard Dell, Benjamin C. Bedard (Michele) and Adam H. Bedard (Cindy).
 He is also survived by his grandchildren, Haley and Andrew Siana, Riley and Caitlin Baxter, Avery and Mason Dell, Charlie and Alex Bedard, Payton Foster, Wesley and Will Bates, and Elic and Violet Bedard and his siblings, beloved sister, Rosalie (Bedard) Gilbertson and younger brother, Dr. Larry Bedard (Jastell); as well as many nieces and nephews.
 Dr. Bedard was preceded in death by his parents and sister, Patsy Tiefel.

-Memorial services will be held at a later date.
+Memorial Mass, 10 a.m., Saturday, May 8, 2021, at St. Pius X Catholic Church, 3130 Morris Avenue.
 As an expression of sympathy and support in lieu of flowers, the family welcomes donations to the Athletic Department at Colorado State University Pueblo.